FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 ### ASPA

 The ASPA {{ASPA-Profile}} {{ASPA-Verification}} mechanism is designed to solve the problem of route leak with RPKI ASPA signed objects and AS_PATH attribute.
-It is an off-path mechanism with a lightweight cryptographical cost for BGP routers.
+It is an off-path mechanism with a lightweight cryptographic cost for BGP routers.
 However, it does not protect the AS_PATH attribute.
 Thus, ASPA and FC-BGP are complementary technologies.

 ### Only to Customer (OTC) Attribute